You are considered an international student if any of the below apply:

 If the medium of instruction in your secondary school, college or university was English, the English proficiency requirement may be waived.
 A student must provide a letter from the school’s principal or registrar stating the medium of instruction is English.

 All international applicants whose education has been primarily outside the United States of America must provide objective evidence of proficiency in the English language.
-However, the following exceptions apply.
+However, exceptions are made for applicants primarily educated in the following countries and territories:

 - American Samoa